MinhBang1000/nycu-data-vis/dataset/readme.md

 ## Detailed information about each time series

-## Population,ages 65+ – UN WPP
+## Growth rate,total – UN WPP
-De facto total population in a country, area or region as of 1 July of the year indicated.This only includesages 65+.
+Average exponential rate of growth of the population over a given period.
+It is calculated as ln(P2/P1) where P1 and P2 are the populations on 1 January of subsequent years.
 Last updated: July 12, 2024
 Date range: 1950–2023
-Unit: people
+Unit: %

 ### How to cite this data